10 Best Traveltech for January 2026

 Risk Factors

-• Regulatory scrutiny on marketplace practices and data privacy
+• Regulatory scrutiny on commission structures and platform practices

 Stock #3: Airbnb, Inc. (ABNB)